-The programs give drivers a financial incentive to drive less and, depending on the information that is monitored, to drive more carefully.
-The more positively they react to the incentive, the less they pay for their auto insurance.
-(With commercial programs, the fleet owner benefits through a lower premium.)
+Whether UBI programs might be a suitable option for lowering your premiums depends on your driving and which driver behaviors your insurer monitors.
+Indeed, telematics programs give drivers a financial incentive to drive less and to drive more carefully.
+The more positively drivers react to the incentive, the less they pay for their insurance.
+With commercial programs, the fleet owner benefits through lower premiums.

 Distracted driving in the United States rose more than 30 percent from February 2020 to February 2022, as the coronavirus pandemic has upended driving patterns, according to a report by telematics service provider Cambridge Mobile Telematics (CMT).
 This trend comes despite improvements in other dangerous behaviors, like speeding, which has declined as traffic returned since the early phases of the pandemic.

 Drivers in January 2022 averaged 1:35 seconds of phone distraction per hour, a high for the past three years.
 Additionally, in February 2022, this figure increased to 1:38 seconds – a 25.5 percent increase from February 2019 and a 30.3 percent rise from February 2020, the last month of pre-pandemic driving.

 About 93 percent of drivers in the AAA 2021 Traffic Safety Culture Index survey realize that cell phone use while driving is “very or extremely” dangerous.
 Yet, the National Highway Traffic Safety Administration (NHTSA) attributes the behavior to 410 fatal crashes every year.